Flacco calls out Broncos' conservative calls

 "I felt like at some point we just got to start going up to [Sutton] and taking some shots.
 I kind of mentioned it at halftime.
 He's a really good wide receiver and you can't not take some shots with him.
 Even if you don't hit them ... good things happen.''

-The Broncos have now scored 24 points or fewer in 17 consecutive games, the longest stretch in the league over that span.
-They have scored more than 16 points just once this season -- a 26-24 loss to the Jacksonville Jaguars in Week 4.
+The Broncos have now scored 24 or fewer points in 17 consecutive games, the longest stretch in the league over that span and they have scored more than 16 points just twice this season -- a 26-24 loss to the Jacksonville Jaguars in Week 4 as well as a 20-13 win over the Los Angeles Chargers in Week 5.